Are you looking to help your kids become more independent learners? Then The Robinson Curriculum might be what you are looking for.

 My children do about an hours worth of Math, and they read for two hours, at least, every day.
 We are still working on the writing aspect.
 They are required to write every day, and have their work corrected.
 Any errors will be corrected for the next day, so that they can write a final draft.
 I am having them also go through a book that is teaching them to write book reports.

 This method has improved the ability of my kids to learn for themselves, and not be quite so dependent on mom as teacher.
 Now, don’t get me wrong, I still believe in being involved, guiding them, and answering questions, but my main focus for my kids is for them to grow up knowing how to find answers for themselves, and to be discerning.
 This curriculum is helping them in that endeavor.

 If anyone has any further questions about the curriculum, please ask.
 I’d be happy to answer.
 Check out their website, also, to get any further questions answered.
 One thing that I would recommend is joining the email discussion group.
 It is heavily used, and very helpful!

-Written by Elizabeth Babler, mother of 7, she can be found blogging at Family Life with the Babler Family.
+~ Originally published June 2009, written by Elizabeth Babler, mother of 7, she can be found blogging at Family Life with the Babler Family.